 - A ” Nasal Allergy Cough” usually worsens when there is a body change in position.
 For example upon lying down or getting up in the morning.
 Once the child is asleep, the cough usually stops.
 An asthmatic cough usually occurs in the middle of the night after a child has fallen asleep.

 - A “Nasal Allergy Cough” can occur with exercise.
 The nasal cough tends to occur at the beginning of the activity whereas an asthmatic cough tends to occur towards the end or after physical activity.

-- A "Nasal Allergy Cough" does not improve with asthma puffers, but may get better with antibiotics.
-In some case there nasal secretions become infected resulting in a sinus infection, making the cough worse.
+- A “Nasal Allergy Cough” does not improve with asthma puffers, but may get better with antibiotics.
+In some cases, their nasal secretions become infected resulting in a sinus infection and making the cough worse.
 Antibiotics in this circumstance will make the cough go away or improve but have no effect on asthma.